 The sisters saw my distress and gave me the option of going home earlier than planned.
 Instead, I kept going back week after week with my satchel of catechisms.
 I don’t know why.
 Nothing changed because of it.
 I can’t even say that I made any friends in that awful place.
 The next time I’m in Mexico City, no nice-looking, well-dressed man is going to come running up to me to say, “You’re Mary Luti, aren’t you?
 I remember you!
 Oh, thank you, thank you, for when I was a boy you gave me hope and changed my life, and now I run a multinational!”
 All I did was to keep leaving the residence, and to keep going through the hole in the wall.
 I also kept hating every minute of it.
 I kept showering afterwards too, and I kept crying every night over what I had seen, wondering what I was doing there and where God was.
 Every week, the same, for months on end.

 There’s no question in my mind that Christians are called to bold action in the world.
-But after Mexico City, and scores of other similar experiences, I have to come think that we are also called to a peculiar form of patience that may appear at times like futility and helplessness, but may in fact be the foundation of action without which even religious activism could eventually devolve into one more ideology projecting its rage into the world.
-The patience I mean takes shape in a persevering practice of being as simply and basically human as it is humanly possibly to be in the midst of an inhuman world.
+But after Mexico City, and many similar experiences, I have to come think that we are also called to a peculiar form of patience that may appear at times like futility and helplessness, but may in fact be a kind of hope, even the foundation of action without which religious activism could eventually devolve into one more ideology projecting its rage into the world.
+The patience I mean takes shape in a persevering practice: the practice of being as simply and basically human as it is humanly possibly to be in the midst of an inhuman world.